History of Wall Roman Site

 After their invasion of Britain in AD 43, the Roman army advanced north-west from ports in Kent and established marching camps along the way.
 There were at least two of these at Wall, situated on high ground to the east of the village, overlooking the line of Watling Street and the wider landscape.
 Watling Street, which runs from Richborough in Kent to north Wales, was the first major Roman road to be developed after the conquest.
 By the early 50s AD it linked the important towns of London, Wroxeter and Chester.
 The road provided quick and convenient access to the hot spots that the Roman army would turn its attention to as the conquest progressed.

-A second fort was constructed at Wall in response to the Boudiccan rebellion in the south-east (60–61 AD).
+A second fort was constructed at Wall in response to the Boudiccan rebellion in the south-east (AD 60–61).
 This was on a new site, north of Watling Street, suggesting that the flattened site of the first fort was by then occupied by civilian buildings.
 Once the rebellion had been suppressed this fort was also levelled.
-A further fort was built on the same position, and subsequently demolished.
+A further fort was built in the same position, and subsequently demolished.
 This final fort was probably associated with the Roman army’s campaign against the Brigantes in the north, in the 70s AD.

 Wall was well placed within the wider travel and communications network.
 It also lay at the boundary between two tribal areas, the Cornovii to the west and the Corieltauvi in the east.
 This position on the border between the two territories allowed the Roman army to maintain surveillance on both tribes, while also giving them two hinterlands from which to forcibly extract resources.